aryaniyaps/flask-graphql-boilerplate/.github/CONTRIBUTING.md

 The boilerplate must not be very opinionated.
 It should provide a basic set of features which must be easily extensible.

-When it comes to mutations, we always prefer to use `ClientIDMutation` subclassess instead of `Mutation` subclasses because this gives the server and client more control over features like caching and preventing duplication.
+When it comes to mutations, we always prefer to use `ClientIDMutation` subclasses instead of `Mutation` subclasses because this gives the server and client more control over features like caching and preventing duplication.

 ## Testing the boilerplate